DerMolo/MSMPI_playground/README.md

 # MSMPI_playground
 Description:
-single cpp file containing all my MSMPI tests
+solution containing all of my MSMPI tests

 Build notes:
 *Meant to be run on visual studios with vcpkg. (clone the entire repo within a new visual studio project)